Examine Data on Internet Access in Tucson, Arizona MSA

 Why is it important?

 In the span of a generation, home computers and internet access have gone from novelties to necessities.
 Technology is now an integral part of our everyday lives.
-It is pervasive throughout how we do business and how we interact with businesses (such as online banking), as well as each other (such as social media).
-While the majority of U.S. households have online access through internet/broadband services, there are still those who do not – for reasons of availability, cost, or personal preference.
-The use of smart phones and tablets has supplemented, and in some cases surpassed the use of home computers.
-The availability of individuals to access online resources will be an important consideration going forward.
+It is pervasive throughout how we do business and interact with companies (such as online banking), and each other (such as social media).
+While most U.S. households have online access through internet/broadband services, there are still those who do not – for reasons of availability, cost, or personal preference.
+The use of smartphones and tablets has supplemented, and in some cases surpassed the use of home computers.
+The availability and affordability of individuals to access online resources is an important consideration, especially with the increase in work-from-home rates.

 How do we compare?

 When comparing computer access by type for the U.S., state of Arizona, and Tucson the rate of those with dial-up internet was essentially non-existent.
-Of those without internet access in 2022, Tucson reported the lowest rate at 4.6%, while rates for the U.S. and the state were around 5.0%.
-Tucson also had the lowest percentage of people living in a household without a computer at 2.9%, while the U.S. and Arizona had 3.7% and 3.2%, respectively.
+Of those without internet access in 2023, Tucson reported the lowest rate at 4.3%, while rates for the U.S. and the state were slightly higher.
+Tucson also had the lowest percentage of people living in a household without a computer at 2.5%, while the U.S. and Arizona had 3.2% and 2.7%, respectively.

-The Two or more Race and white, non-Hispanic populations had the highest percentage of people living in a household with broadband internet access in the Tucson MSA during 2022.
-Broadband internet access for American Indian and Alaska Natives at 81.5% in Tucson fell just below their national peers at 82.2%, while Arizona’s value was significantly less at 67.6%.
-Tucson had a notably higher percentage of the Hispanic population living in a household with broadband internet access than both the U.S. and Arizona at 91.9%.
-The U.S. lagged behind by 1.9 percentage points and Arizona by 3.2 percentage points.
+The two or more race and white, non-Hispanic populations had the highest percentage of people living in a household with broadband internet access in the Tucson MSA during 2023.
+Broadband internet access for American Indian and Alaska Natives at 81.4% in Tucson was well below their national peers at 85.1%, while Arizona’s value was significantly less at 71.5%.
+Tucson had a notably higher percentage of the Hispanic and Black or African American population living in a household with broadband internet access than the U.S. and Arizona.
+Reliable data for the Native Hawaiian and Pacific Islander population was not available for the Tucson MSA in 2023.

 How is it measured?

 Computer and internet access data come from the Census Bureau’s American Community Survey (ACS).
-The American Community Survey (ACS) began asking computer and internet access questions in 2013.
+The American Community Survey (ACS) began asking questions on computer and internet access in 2013.
 The ACS is a nationwide rolling sample survey that produces one-year, and five-year estimates on demographic, social, housing, and economic measures.
 All data provided in this analysis utilized five-year estimates.
+The data on broadband access by speed comes from the Federal Communications Commission (FCC) national broadband map.